opencontextinc/create-artifact-yaml/README.md

 # artifact-context

 A GitHub action to generate an OpenContext YAML definition for your artifacts in your pipeline.
 The following artifact types are supported:

-* sbom
+- sbom
-* package
+- package
-* container
+- container
-* image
+- image

-**NOTE**: If the GITHUB_ACTOR for the pipeline is a bot then a YAML definition will also be created for the bot.
+**NOTE**: If the GITHUB_ACTOR for the pipeline is a bot, then a YAML definition will also be created for the bot.

 ## Usage

 In general you will need to do the following to make use of this GitHub action:

-* Generate artifact
+- Generate artifact
-* Upload artifact somewhere and make the location (URI/URL) of the artifact an output of a step
+- Upload artifact somewhere and make the location (URI/URL) of the artifact an output of a step
-* Pass the location of the artifact to this GitHub action
+- Pass the location of the artifact to this GitHub action
-* Save OpenContext YAML to the current repo or to another GitHub repo
+- Save OpenContext YAML to either:
+  - the current repo or
+  - to another GitHub repo
-  * Use the output `filename` for the path to artifact-context.tar.gz file containing all the YAML generated
+- Use the output `filename` for the path to artifact-context.tar.gz _file_ containing all the generated YAML
-  * Use the output `directory` for the path to the directory containing all the YAML generated
+- Use the output `directory` for the path to the _directory_ containing all the generated YAML

 ### Generate a YAML definition for a SBOM artifact